 I love using the combi steam settings on my oven to roast pumpkin, partly because it gives a lovely texture but largely because it’s much faster than doing it the old fashioned way.

-You’ll still be able to get the corners of the pumpkin browned and chewy, just as they get in a regular oven, but the insides become silky soft thanks to the added moisture in the oven.
+The corners of the pumpkin get browned and chewy, just as they do in a regular oven, but the insides become silky soft thanks to the added moisture in the oven.
 It also tastes more intensely pumpkin-y, perhaps because the steam cooks faster and locks in the flavor of the vegetable a little better than dry heat?

 The other great thing about steam oven pumpkin is that if you want to roast pumpkin for puree, you can roast a naked panful without worrying about the edges becoming too dry to easily blend.
 Fat and seasonings will make it a little more brown (great if it’s going into a salad or being turned into a side dish), but it bakes up beautifully without anything added at all.